 - Observe high standards of commercial honor and just and equitable principles of trade

 Broker/Dealer Firm Oversight

 Every broker/dealer registered representatives must also follow his/her firm’s internal rules.
-Firms often prohibit behavior that is permitted by SEC or FINRA because their firm license is at risk and they don’t want their representatives coming even close to danger.
+Firms can, and often do, prohibit behavior that is permitted by the SEC or FINRA because their firm license is at risk and they don’t want their representatives coming even close to danger.